-The Microwave Limb Sounder (MLS) instrument is on board the Aura spacecraft, which is part of the Earth Observing System (EOS) mission.
+The Microwave Limb Sounder (MLS) instrument is on board the Aura spacecraft, marked by the black lines.

+Figure 5.4: MLS profile locations (blue dots) near Vanscoy (red star) during the which is part of the Earth Observing System (EOS) mission.
 Aura was launched on July 15, 2004 and MLS began recording science data on August 13, 2004 [36, 37].
 The MLS overpasses near Vanscoy for the August 13-September 13 dates are shown in Figure 5.4.
 MLS on Aura is an improved version of the MLS instrument on the Upper Atmosphere Research Satellite (UARS) [98].
-The MLS instrument measures thermal emissions of a
+The MLS instrument measures thermal emissions of a variety of molecules, including O3, HCl, N2O and CO with high vertical resolution.
+The results presented in the following sections are some of the earliest comparisons with the MLS instrument on Aura.